 Microneedling with Hyaluronic Acid

-If you’re looking to improve the tone and texture of your skin, you can’t go past microneedling as an amazing preventative anti-ageing treatment.
+If you want to improve your skin’s tone and texture, you can’t go past microneedling as an amazing preventative anti-ageing treatment.

-Today we look at how to combine microneedling with hyaluronic acid for the ultimate in skin hydration.
+So today, let's take a closer look at combining microneedling with hyaluronic acid for ultimate skin hydration.

 What is microneedling?